High-dimensional statistical arbitrage with factor models and stochastic control: Monte Carlo simulations

 We then sample $M=1,000$ paths of $X$ on this grid exactly with standard Monte Carlo techniques by using the fact that, since $X_{t+\Delta t}|X_t \sim N\left(\mu(X_t,\Delta t), \Sigma(\Delta t)\right)$, where

-and execute the following strategies\footnote{We have just simulated some simple cases of the previously discussed strategies for space limitation reasons, but of course it would also be possible to include further constraints (like a leverage restriction, for instance) or time-varying hyperparameters with no additional effort, by just using the previously derived formulae.
-It would be interesting as well to execute the strategies with some perturbations of the real parameters to simulate possible microstructural noise and imperfect estimation.} at the corresponding times $t_l$'s, with $W_0=\pi_0=0$ and $\pi_t$ constant between consecutive times: \begin{enumerate} \item The exponential utility strategy of Theorem 3.1 with $\gamma(t)=1,2,3,4$ and $r=0,2\%$. \item The mean-variance utility strategy with dollar-neutrality penalty of Corollary 4.1.1 with $\gamma(t)=1,2,3,4$, $\alpha(t)=0,20,50$ and $r=2\%$. \item The mean-variance utility strategy with quadratic transaction costs of Theorem 4.1 with $\gamma(t)=1,2,3,4$, $r=2\%$, and $C=\lambda\sigma\sigma'$ for $\lambda=0.1,0.5,1$. \newcounter{enumTemp} \end{enumerate}
+and execute the following strategies\footnote{We have just simulated some simple cases of the previously discussed strategies for space limitation reasons, but it would be interesting as well to execute the strategies with some perturbations of the real parameters to simulate possible microstructural noise and imperfect estimation.} at the corresponding times $t_l$'s, with $W_0=\pi_0=0$ and $\pi_t$ constant between consecutive times: \begin{enumerate} \item The exponential utility strategy of Theorem 3.1 with $\gamma(t)=1,2,3,4$ and $r=0,2\%$. \item The mean-variance utility strategy with dollar-neutrality penalty of Corollary 4.1.1 with $\gamma(t)=1,2,3,4$, $\alpha(t)=0,20,50$ and $r=2\%$. \item The mean-variance utility strategy with quadratic transaction costs of Theorem 4.1 with $\gamma(t)=1,2,3,4$, $r=2\%$, and $C=\lambda\sigma\sigma'$ for $\lambda=0.1,0.5,1$. \newcounter{enumTemp} \end{enumerate}

-Moreover, to study the result of imposing market-neutrality through the market-neutral portfolios constructed in section 2 under different factor model regimes, we perform the following additional simulation in which we experiment with the parameter $p$, which encapsulates all the factor model information and which we perturb to simulate the effect of going away from the case where the returns themselves are mean-reverting (which corresponds to the previous case $p=\mathds{1}$) and of having progressively more leveraged (and more extreme) market-neutral portfolios:
+Moreover, to study the result of imposing market-neutrality through the market-neutral portfolios constructed in section 2 under different factor model regimes, we perform the following additional simulation in which we experiment with the parameter $p$, which encapsulates all the factor model information and which we perturb to simulate the effect of going away from the case where the returns themselves are mean-reverting (which corresponds to the previous case $p=\mathds{1}$) and of having progressively more leveraged market-neutral portfolios:

 \begin{enumerate} \item The three strategies above with $\gamma(t)=1,\alpha(t)=0$ and $r=2\%$ (and $\lambda = 1$ for the third strategy) for $p=\mathds{1}+\epsilon_a$ and $a=1,2,4,8$, where $\epsilon_a$ is a $N$-dimensional vector whose components are drawn i.i.d. from a uniform distribution in $[-a,a]$. \end{enumerate}